105hua/PaperPluginTemplate-Java/README.md

 there, you can follow the instructions to create a new repository based on this template.
 - Clone your new repository to your local machine and open it in your preferred IDE.
 For the sake of simplicity, this tutorial will assume you are using IntelliJ IDEA.
 - Open the `build.gradle` file and change the `group` variable to your own package name.
-You may also change the `version` variable to your own version number, if you wish.
+In addition to this, change the license header in the `spotless` block to the license you intend to use.
+You may also change `version` at this point, if you wish.
 - Open the `src` folder and navigate to `main`, `java`, and select the
 - `joshdev.paperPluginTemplateJava` package.
 Rename this package to your own package name.
 This should also rename the main class file, so you don't need to worry about that.